ultranationalism/GPT-SoVITS-mindspore/README.md

 Download pretrained models from [GPT-SoVITS Models](https://huggingface.co/lj1995/GPT-SoVITS) and place them in `GPT_SoVITS/pretrained_models`.

+you need to covert `s1bert25hz-2kh-longer-epoch=68e-step=50232.ckpt` and `s2G488k.pth` to mindspore models.

 Users in China region can download these two models by entering the links below and clicking "Download a copy"

 - [GPT-SoVITS Models](https://www.icloud.com.cn/iclouddrive/056y_Xog_HXpALuVUjscIwTtg#GPT-SoVITS_Models)